edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.2.md

 # Objectives (Slack out to students, have unique students read each one and Instructor makes a comment after each one is read)

-* students will know what variables equal to based on lexical scope in JavaScript
+* students will demonstrate their knowledge of scope in JavaScript by solving hard scoping problems
-* students will know what `this` is no matter what
 * students will use click events with jQuery

 ### 1. Student do (20 minutes)